SAP-samples/btp-dc-samples/docs/pages/bookshop/2_1_fast_cap_fiori.md

    Create a new project from command line:

    - In the menu bar, select "Terminal" --> "New Terminal".
-   - Make sure your are in your projects root folder: `/home/user/projects/`.
+   - Make sure you are in your projects root folder: `/home/user/projects/`.
    - In the terminal type

       ```